Welcome to the aristocracy of finance!

 The best way to describe a career in investment banking is like a roller coaster ride.
 Leonardo DiCaprio in The Wolf of Wall Street?
 Yes, he was an investment banker essentially.

 However, when asking yourself why investment banking, keep in mind that you have to be made for this lifestyle and career to be able to both do it and enjoy it.

-Get a college degree in a related field.
+1. Get an undergraduate degree in a related field.

-Do people who have degrees from lower ranking universities get jobs in investment banking?
+Do people who have undergraduate degrees from lower-ranking universities get jobs in investment banking?
 Not so much, no.